sarahmonster/triggersandsparks/_posts/2016-06-30-sunset-british-empire.md

 <strong>This is what breaks my heart the most.</strong>

-<p class="cap">While the prospect of the UK breaking apart and the EU dissolving is saddening, the fact that so many people in a place I call home—and indeed, my "native" land—is utterly and indescribably heartbreaking.
+<p class="cap">While the prospect of the UK breaking apart and the EU dissolving is saddening, watching people violently attack one another in a place I call home is utterly and indescribably heartbreaking.
 The wide-ranging array of immigrants and the resulting cultural diversity within Britain is one of the things that makes it Great.
 It's one of the things that makes me love it in spite of all its many faults.
 For fuck's sake, we have "The British Curry Awards". <strong>The unexpected side effect of hundreds of years of imperialism and destroying other people's countries is that you absorb bits of pieces of those cultures.</strong> And so in Britain we have curry and halloumi and pierogies and jerk chicken and duck pancakes and gnocchi and thank heavens we do, because otherwise we'd all be eating mushy peas and boiled potatoes.</p>

 Farage declared the referendum a victory for "decent people".
 While not inherently racist, this is unquestionably code for "white British people", or whoever the fuck these lunatics think counts as "real British people".
 From a national standpoint, I am British, first and foremost.
 But I wouldn't for a second say that makes anyone else any less British, and I don't dare presume that anyone is any less British than me because they look different.
 (Actually, generally I assume they're *more* British than I am.)